-CONFIRMATION OF PLAN: The student should write a developed statement concerning her senior project.
+CONFIRMATION OF PLAN.
+The student should write a developed statement concerning her senior project, unless it is to be a composite of her final two years' work in drama.
 The project must demonstrate a sound knowledge of theatre processes.
 The plan should be submitted early enough for the project to be completed by December of the senior year.